Reusing Overtrained Language Models Saturates Scaling: Scaling Laws Details

 \subsection{Why Fitting Scaling Laws Separately?}

-We justify our decision to fit two separate scaling laws—one for models trained from scratch and another for bootstrapped pretraining—instead of employing a unified formulation that spans all stages.
+We justify our decision to fit two separate scaling laws—one for models trained from scratch and another for model reuse—instead of employing a unified formulation that spans all stages.

-First, the scaling behavior of models trained from scratch is expected to differ from that of models undergoing bootstrapping.
+First, the scaling behavior of models trained from scratch is expected to differ from that of models undergoing second-stage pretraining.
 Specifically, at the limit $D_1 \to 0$, grown models are initialized from a pretrained base model, whereas scratch-trained models start from random weights.
 This difference in initialization leads to distinct learning dynamics and, consequently, different scaling law parameters.

 Similarly, the scaling behavior of the base model differs from that of the second-stage training in the limit $D_2 \to 0$.
 As shown in Figure~\ref{fig:cpt_lr}, second-stage training often begins with a \emph{rewarming} phase, during which the loss initially increases before decreasing.
-This early instability deviates from the expected scaling of dense models, although the overall trend remains correlated—supporting the validity of Condition~1, due to function preservation and empirical observations that rewarming does not entirely disrupt loss behavior (as quoted from \cite{clauset2009power}: ``In practice, few empirical phenomena obey power laws for all values of $x$'').
+This early instability deviates from the expected scaling of dense models, although the overall trend remains correlated—supporting the validity of Condition~1, due to function preservation and empirical observations that rewarming does not entirely disrupt loss behavior (as quoted from \citet{clauset2009power}: ``In practice, few empirical phenomena obey power laws for all values of $x$'').

 Finally, our preliminary experiments indicate that a unified scaling law does not provide a satisfactory fit across both stages.
 We therefore opt to model them separately.
 We also note that there may exist alternative functional forms that could better capture the full range of behavior, but they may violate some of the well-established conditions for scaling laws (power law), and may overcomplicate the analysis or overfit the data; hence, we leave their exploration to future work.